SeaCloudsEU/SeaCloudsPlatform/README.md

 - Maven 3.3.3 or greater.
 - Node.js 0.12.x (with npm) or greater.

-After you have been installed all the prerequisites, you can download the master branch of the repository from git with `git clone git@github.com:SeaCloudsEU/SeaCloudsPlatform.git` and build it with `mvn clean install` (if you want to skip the tests, please add `-DskipTest` flag)
+After you have been installed all the prerequisites, you can download the master branch of the repository from git with `git clone git@github.com:SeaCloudsEU/SeaCloudsPlatform.git` and build it with `mvn clean install` (if you want to skip the tests, please add `-DskipTest` flag).

 # Deploy SeaClouds
 A deployment of SeaClouds can be launched using Apache Brooklyn.
 We currently support deployments against Bring Your